devfake/flox/README.md

 php artisan migrate
 ```

+If you go to the settings page of your installation, flox will automatically check for new updates.

 ### Queue

 To import or update any of your entries you need to have at least one worker running.